All Monsters Attack

 All Monsters Attack was released theatrically in Japan on December 20, 1969.
 It received a theatrical release in the United States in 1971 by Maron Films, under the title Godzilla's Revenge, on a double bill with the 1967 film Night of the Big Heat.
-The film is often retrospectively considered one of the worst Godzilla films, although Honda had come to consider it as one of his favorites in the series.
+It has received generally negative reviews for its tone, characters and extensive use of stock footage from previous Godzilla films; many critics and audience retrospectively consider it to be one of the worst Godzilla films, although Honda viewed it as one of his favorites.

+The film was followed by Godzilla vs. Hedorah, released on July 24, 1971.

 Plot

-Ichiro Miki is a highly imaginative but lonely latchkey kid growing up in urban and polluted Kawasaki.
+Ichiro Miki is a highly imaginative but lonely latchkey boy growing up in urban and polluted Kawasaki.
 Every day he comes home to his family's empty apartment.
-His only friends are a toymaker named Shinpei Inami and a young girl named Sachiko.
+His only friends are a toymaker named Shinpei Minami and a young girl named Sachiko.
 Every day after school, Ichiro is tormented by a gang of bullies led by a child named Sanko Gabara.

 To escape his loneliness, Ichiro sleeps and dreams about visiting Monster Island.
-During his visit, he witnesses Godzilla battle three Kamacuras, brutally outpowering the three.
+During his visit, he witnesses Godzilla battle three Kamacuras —a form of giant mantis— brutally outpowering the three.
 Ichiro is then chased by a rogue Kamacuras and falls into a deep cave, but luckily avoids being caught by Kamacuras.
-Shortly afterwards, Ichiro is rescued from the cave by Minilla.
-Coincidentally, Ichiro quickly learns that Minilla has bully problems too, as it is bullied by an abusive monster known as Gabara.
+Shortly afterwards, Ichiro is rescued from the cave by Godzilla's son Minilla.
+Coincidentally, Ichiro quickly learns that Minilla has bully problems too, as he is bullied by a mutant amphibian monster known as Gabara.

-Ichiro is then awoken by Shinpei who informs him that his mother must work late again.
+Ichiro is then awoken by Shinpei who informs him that his mother Tamiko must work late again.
 Ichiro goes out to play, but is then frightened by the bullies and finds and explores an abandoned factory.
 After finding some souvenirs (tubes, a headset, and a wallet with someone's [necessarily the suspect's] license), Ichiro leaves the factory after hearing some sirens close by.
 After Ichiro leaves, two bank robbers who were hiding out in the factory learn that Ichiro has found one of their driver's licenses and follow him in order to kidnap him.